anyav77/e15/independent-study/README.md

 3. navigate to the directory where Laravel is installed
 * on the local environment, run `composer require --dev imanghafoori/laravel-video`
-* on the production environment, run `composer require imanghafoori/laravel-video` It may take a minute or two to install.
-You will receive a confirmation message: `Package manifest generated successfully.`
+* on the production environment, run `composer require imanghafoori/laravel-video`
+* wait for a confirmation message: `Package manifest generated successfully.`
-4. update navigate to routes directory, open web.php and add the following lines:
+4. navigate to routes directory, open web.php and add the following lines:

     ```git
     use Iman\Streamer\VideoStreamer;